Stereotypes of French people: Onion Johnny

 A common stereotypical image of French people, especially in British media, was of a man on a bicycle wearing a striped jumper and beret with a string of onions around his neck.
-This derives from the "Onion Johnny," a nickname for Breton itinerant onion-sellers who cycled around England and Wales in the 20th century; for many British people, this would be their only contact with French people.
+This derives from the "Onion Johnny", a nickname for Breton itinerant onion-sellers who cycled around England and Wales in the 20th century; for many British people, this would be their only contact with French people.

 Military

-Despite being one of the world's leading powers from the mid 17th century to the early 19th century, the French Army has sometimes had a reputation for cowardice as a result of their rapid defeat in the Battle of France.
+Despite being one of the world's leading powers, the French Army has sometimes had a reputation for cowardice as a result of their rapid defeat in the Battle of France.

 Romance

 French people are perceived as being very romantic.

 Rudeness

 French waiters have been perceived as rude and disrespectful, especially to foreigners who speak little to no French.

 Smokers

 Smoking in France is a common trope when associated with France, especially the local Gauloises brand.